 Wouldn’t you be excited to receive an annual salary of around $60,000 to $150,000 as a commercial pilot?
 But exactly how much would it cost to get a commercial pilot’s license to be able to practice the profession?

-Average Cost of Commercial Pilot License
+Average Cost of a Commercial Pilot License

-The commercial pilot license price depends on whether you attend a pilot school or you hire an instructor to learn and accumulate logged hours.
+The cost will mainly depend on whether you attend a pilot school or hire an instructor to learn and accumulate logged hours.

-- Private + Commercial Pilot License – from $10,000 to $17,000+
+- Private Pilot License – $10,000 to $20,000

 - Commercial Single-engine Add-on Rating – $3,000

-- Private Pilot License – from $6500 to $15,000
+- Private Pilot License – $6500 to $15,000

-- Sports Pilot License – from $3,000 to $5,000
+- Sports Pilot License – $3,000 to $5,000

 - Instrument Pilot Rating – $18,000+

-- Recreational Pilot License – from $6000 to $7700
+- Recreational Pilot License – $6,000 to $7,700

-- Certified Flight Instructor Certificate – from $8000 to $12000+
+- Certified Flight Instructor Certificate – $10,000 to $15,000

-- Certified Flight Instructor – Instrument Rating – $5,000+
+- Certified Flight Instructor – Instrument Rating – $5,000 to $10,000

-- Multi-engine Instructor Rating – $5,000+
+- Multi-engine Instructor Rating – $5,000 to $10,000

 - Airline Transition Training – $3,000